 Christ Unity Agapi Mission Church (CUAMC) was founded by Rev William A B Barnard of Monrovia during the civil war.
 For over 20 years it has taken the gospel to the poor and suffering, preaching that Jesus is the answer and that through him, all can be saved.

 Click through the tabs below to find out more about this partnership and the support we provide.
-If you would like more information or would like to make a donation, please contact us using our contact form.
+If you would like more information or would like to make a donation, please contact us at The Gateway.

 William and his family have always been the primary focus of our prayers and practical support, but as he began to reach out and help others, particularly children orphaned through the conflict, we responded by sending parcels of aid, ranging from clothes, toys and blankets through to school text books, medicines, a typewriter, brick-making machine, chain-saw and tarpaulins.